aurelia-ui-toolkits/aurelia-kendoui-bridge/README.md

   `jspm install github:aurelia-ui-toolkits/aurelia-kendoui-plugin`

 2. Register the plugin with Aurelia in your `main.js` or equivalent.
-You can return an array of widget names in the configuration callback to specify which components to include.
+The configuration function will be passed a builder object that you can use to configure which Kendo controls you wish to use.
+You can use all controls in Kendo UI Core or Pro by calling the `core()` or `pro()` method respectively

   ```
   export function configure(aurelia) {
     aurelia.use
       .standardConfiguration()
       .developmentLogging()
-      .plugin('aurelia-kendoui-plugin', () => ['autocomplete', 'button', 'tabstrip']);
+      .plugin('aurelia-kendoui-plugin', (kendo) => kendo.pro());
   }
   ```